ceph/ceph/doc/man/8/rbd.rst

   parent snap and child.
 The parent snapshot can be unprotected and deleted if it has no further dependent clones.

+:command:`children` [*image-name*]
+  List the clones of the image at the given snapshot.
+This checks every pool, and outputs the resulting poolname/imagename.

 :command:`resize` [*image-name*]
   Resizes rbd image.
 The size parameter also needs to be specified.